Skip to content Skip to footer

 tactics to reduce churn The Audiencers' Festival

-I believe that in the future the market has to evolve towards more sophisticated models, as airlines do for example, in which pricing is based on exhaustive knowledge of the user that a publisher gains through first party data.
+I believe that in the future the market has to evolve towards more sophisticated models, as airlines do for example, in which pricing is based on exhaustive knowledge of the user that a publisher gains through first party .
 With this, dynamic pricing offers can be made based on propensity not only for conversion but also to increase ARPU.
 This variable pricing strategy will have to take into account not only subscription revenue, but also revenue per user, as Netflix is currently doing.

 Pepe Cerezo, independent consultor and moderator at The Audiencers' Festival